GEval Score (geval)

 How your sample maps at runtime:

-rag_concept_coverage(item_fields: [question, generation]): scoredretrieval_pipeline_steps(item_fields: [question, generation]): scoredreference_alignment(item_fields: [generation, reference]): skipped with error, because sample input does not includereference
+rag_concept_coverage(item_fields: [input, output]): scoredretrieval_pipeline_steps(item_fields: [input, output]): scoredreference_alignment(item_fields: [output, reference]): skipped with error, because sample input does not includereference

 Direct node signature in code: